 Vivikenanda got his way when the Asian Invasion took hold during the

 60s.
-Immigration policies were altered to open the door of Then came the Beatles.
+Immigration policies were altered to open the door of

-the rock icons returned from Among these anti-establishment hippies (or
+Among these anti-establishment hippies (or

 New Left) the "Asian invasion" began to replace the historical Calvinistic